Pixar's SparkShorts Set Out To Ignite More Diversity in Animation

 The first three SparkShorts to be released — Purl, Kitbull and Smash and Grab — are available to watch on YouTube.
 The next three films will be released on Disney+, the company's just-announced consumer streaming service, in the fall.

 Two of the fall releases will be directed by people of color.
-Edwin Chang, a Korean-American, will direct Wind, a magical realism story about a grandmother and grandson.
-And in Pixar's first animated short with Pinoy characters, Filipino-American Robert Rubio will direct Float, a story about a father's instinct to protect his son — who has the ability to float in the air.
+Edwin Chang, a Korean American, will direct Wind, a magical realism story about a grandmother and grandson.
+And in Pixar's first animated short with Pinoy characters, Filipino American Bobby Rubio will direct Float, a story about a father's instinct to protect his son — who has the ability to float in the air.

 Erica Milsom, the last of the three women directors of this year's SparkShorts, will release Loop, which tells the story of a non-verbal autistic girl.